Dog Won’t Eat Dry Food Anymore? Here’s What It Means

 5. Too Many Treats

-Dry kibble is one of the healthiest things that a dog can eat, but it’s certainly not exciting — especially when compared to steak, hamburgers, or whatever else you happen to be eating.
+Dry kibble is it’s certainly not exciting, especially when compared to steak, hamburgers, or whatever else you happen to be eating.

 Sometimes your dog will lose their taste for boring old kibble because you’ve been offering them too many treats and scraps.
 It’s like spoiling your appetite for broccoli by eating too much ice cream.